Future-Scholars/paperlib/README.md

 ---

-⚠️ **I'm looking for someone who can help me:** ⚠️
+📣 **I'm looking for someone to work with me on developing Paperlib.** 📣

-- Continue to develop the native SwiftUI version if you like Paperlib and are familiar with SwiftUI.
+ If you are interested please contact me.

 ## Introduction